icypeas-tech/linkedin-adder/README.md

 ## 🚦 Test

-- [ ] Click on the icon that appears in the top right corner, then click the "Add" button after navigating to the appropriate page
+- [ ] Click the icon situated in the upper-right corner, followed by selecting the "Add" button once you've reached the relevant page.
-(Irreversible action!)
+(Warning: This action cannot be undone!)

-One day there will be no button, everything happens automatically!
+• A future envisioning involves the elimination of the button, with all processes unfolding seamlessly and autonomously!

 ## 📋 Files

-- [ ] manifest.json: File for the Chrome extension containing its information (name, version, description, permissions, scripts...) + Declaration of entry points (popup page and content scripts).
+- [ ] manifest.json: This file contains essential information about the Chrome extension, such as its name, version, description, permissions, and scripts.
+It also includes declarations of entry points, namely the popup page and content scripts.
-- [ ]  popup.html: Defines the popup page of the extension that is displayed when the user clicks on the extension icon.
+- [ ] popup.html: Responsible for defining the popup page of the extension, visible when the user interacts with the extension icon.
-- [ ] popup.js: JavaScript script associated with the popup page: Handles user events/interactions on the popup page (button, link, etc.).
+- [ ] popup.js: The JavaScript script linked to the popup page.
+It manages user events and interactions that occur on the popup page, like buttons and links.
-- [ ] background.js: Script to listen for the click on the extension icon and execute the content script to remove the invitations.
+- [ ] background.js: This script monitors clicks on the extension icon and triggers the execution of the content script, which handles the removal of invitations.
-- [ ] content.js: Content script injected into the web page (handles the button click).
+- [ ] content.js: An injected content script operating within the web page, handling actions like button clicks.
-- [ ] jsconfig.js (include the chrome package to benefit from auto-completion in VSCode).
+- [ ] jsconfig.js (includes the chrome package to enable auto-completion in VSCode).

 ##  👨‍💻 Support